-- i. note the contents of this report; - ii. note the position as at the date of this report on the Cyber Resilience Framework; - iii. agree that the Director of Finance presents a further update report on the Cyber Resilience Framework in 2021.
+- i. note the contents of this report; - ii. note the update on progress to meet the Cyber Resilience Framework requirements; - iii. agree that the Director of Finance presents a further update report on the Cyber Resilience Framework in August 2021.